b-cubed-eu/documentation/src/content/docs/guides/b3verse.md

 ---
-title: "b3verse: A collection of R packages to calculate indicators from occurrence cubes"
+title: "b3verse: A collection of R packages to work with occurrence cubes"
 sidebar:
   label: b3verse
   order: 6